kelcyw/darkestdungeon_teambuilder/README.md

 ## Phase 4: Task 3
-- Pull code related to the toolbar in "TeamMakerAppGUI" into a new class (maybe named "Toolbar") to make the project's structure easier to understand
+- Pull code related to the toolbar in "TeamMakerAppGUI" into a new class (maybe named "Toolbar") to make the project's structure easier to understand and to increase cohesion
-- Have any methods with a REQUIRES clause throw an exception, ex. addHeroToTeam in the Team class should throw an exception like "TeamSizeException"
+- Have any methods with a REQUIRES clause throw an exception, (ex. addHeroToTeam in the Team class should throw an exception like "TeamSizeException") to increase code robustness
+  - This should be done for the following methods: getTeam (TeamList), addHeroToTeam (Team), removeHeroFromTeam (Team), increaseHeroLevel (Hero), decreaseHeroLevel (Hero), setHeroLevel (Hero), addHeroSkill (HeroType), removeHeroSkill (HeroType), addSkillStat (Skill), decreaseStatChance (Stat)
+- refactor functions?